 Address: West Street, Oundle, PE8 4BH

-Please see the current newsletter for masses at Corby and Thrapston.
+Please see the current newsletter for other service times, news and events.

 The site of the Catholic Church of the Most Holy Name of Jesus in Oundle was dedicated to the “ever blessed name of Jesus” in July 1879 as a second Anglican Church in Oundle.
 It was dedicated and consecrated by the Bishop of Peterborough.
 It was later known as “Jesus Church”.
 The site was donated by Jesse David Watts Russell of Biggin Hall, Oundle, Lords of the Manor, who also paid for the building of the Church and gave an endowment of £2,000 to maintain a clergyman.
 Sadly, Jesse David Watts Russell did not live to see the completion of his gift.
 It is believed that on the very day that the “crowning cross” was being placed on the summit of the tower, on 6th March 1879, he died suddenly, only a few months before the Church was completed.

 Jesse David Watts Russell came from a wealthy farming family.
 His motivation for building the church was, in some way, to do with his belief that the ordinary working people of Oundle needed a church where worship was not separated out by wealth or background.
 He was sorry to see so many of the less wealthy of the Parish not being able to enter the main Parish Church of St Peter, Oundle because of the allocation of the pews to the wealthy and privileged.
 From the 17th century to mid 19th century, churchgoers of most denominations were seated according to social rank.
 The highest ranking pews were close to the pulpit, the lowest furthest from the pulpit.
 Some pews were owned privately.
 His desire was that the poor should have a church in which all the chairs were perfectly free and open to all comers.